Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

 \subsection{PAM Pressure Dynamics}

-When a PAM chamber is sealed, the chamber air mass is (approximately) invariant, \(\dot m_i = 0\), for actuator $i\in\{f,e\}$ (Fig.~\ref{fig:system_model}{\textbf{c}}).
-Pressure, however, is not invariant since it varies with chamber volume as the joint moves.
-Under an isothermal ideal-gas approximation,
+For actuator $i\in\{f,e\}$, let $P_i$ denote the absolute chamber pressure, $m_i$ the chamber air mass, and $V_i(x)$ the configuration-dependent chamber volume.
+Under an isothermal ideal-gas approximation (Fig.~\ref{fig:system_model}{\textbf{c}}),

-where $C = RT/m_{\mathrm{air}}$ lumps the ideal-gas coefficient (universal gas constant $R$, absolute temperature $T$, and air molar mass $m_{\mathrm{air}}$).
-So the same chamber mass \(m_i\) produces different pressures at different configurations through the volume map \(V_i(x)\).
-This distinction motivates parameterizing the interaction force by the chamber masses rather than instantaneous pressures.
+where $C=RT/m_{\mathrm{air}}$, $R$ is the universal gas constant, $T$ is the absolute temperature, and $m_{\mathrm{air}}$ is the molar mass of air.
+Thus, the same chamber air mass produces different pressures as the chamber volume changes with joint displacement.
+This motivates using chamber mass rather than instantaneous pressure as an input to the learned force model.

-The chamber pressure dynamics are derived from taking the time derivative of the ideal gas law under an isothermal assumption in \eqref{eq:mass_pressure_relation}.
-For actuator $i\in\{f,e\}$, the pressure rate is written as